kanej/lein-stakeout/README.md

 A Clojure version of [Topfunky](http://github.com/topfunky)'s [Ruby Stakeout script](http://github.com/topfunky/stakeout).

-Stakeout executes a given shell command whenever it detects a modification in a file in one of the directories it is monitoring.
+Stakeout monitors a set of directories for modifications to their files.
+When a modification is detected Stakeout executes the command you gave it.

 ## Usage

+An example usage would be to run all tests whenever a change is made to a clojure file:

-    lein stakeout 'src/*/*.clj' 'lein test'
+    lein stakeout 'src/*/*.clj test/*/*.clj' 'lein test'

 ## Installation